-Figure 7.6.2: Manual Patrol State Architecture
+Figure 7.5-1: Motion Detection State Architecture

-7.7 Mapping and Localization
+7.6 Mapping and Localization

-We will take a black box view of SLAM because we're not writing any of the code to actually implement it.
-Instead we will utilize BreezySLAM, which was discussed in the research section.
-With BreezySLAM we have a python wrapped SLAM algorithm with easily accessible parameters and methods.
-It's only input will be the formatted depth data from our Kinect, as well as the current map.
-It's output will be the updated map, which some other states will have access to.
-Where necessary we will modify the code in BreezySLAM to fit our design.
-Because of this, we will update our design expectations for SLAM as we work more with it directly.
+We take a black box view of SLAM because we're not writing any of the code to actually implement it.
+Instead we utilize the hector_slam stack that is part of ROS.
+With hector_slam we have a verified SLAM algorithm with easily accessible inputs and outputs.
+It's only input is the formatted depth data from our Kinect, as well as the current map.
+It's output is the updated map, which some other states have access to.
+The depth data is formatted into a faked laser scan with the depth_image_to_laserscan node that is part of ROS.